 Lick Point Roadless Area is 7,000 acres and separated from O’Hara – Falls Creek Roadless Area by only one road, and situated west of the expansive Meadow Creek Roadless Area.
-The entire area sits at a relatively high elevation—between 5,000 and 6,000 feet—and contains the crucial headwaters of the American River in the far southeast corner, as well as Lick Creek.
-Meadows spread along the creek bottoms; the remaining land is rolling hills of similar topography, their cover mostly brush fields punctuated with shady alder glades and stands of old growth lodgepole pine.
-Payson’s milkvetch and Evergreen kittentail—both rare and sensitive—can be found among the meadows and canopy.
+The entire area sits at a relatively high elevation between 5,000 – 6,000 feet, and contains the crucial headwaters of the American River in the far southeast corner, as well as Lick Creek.
+Meadows spread along the creek bottoms; the remaining land is rolling hills of similar topography.
+They cover mostly brush fields punctuated with shady alder glades and stands of old-growth lodgepole pine.
+Payson’s milkvetch and Evergreen kittentail, both rare and sensitive, can be found among the meadows and canopy.
 The American River is an integral habitat for anadromous fish, the transparent waters creating a haven for steelhead trout, Chinook summer salmon, rainbow, cutthroat, and whitefish.
 The region is rich for moose forage, elk summer range, and wolf habitat.
-Unfortunately cattle have left noticeable impacts on the landscape, on the trails, and at the streambeds.
+Unfortunately cattle have left noticeable impacts on the landscape, on the trails and at streambeds.

 In conjunction with neighboring O’Hara – Falls Creek and Meadow Creek Roadless Areas, the region contains crucial anadromous fish habitat in the Nez Perce – Clearwater National Forests, and needs further protection to alleviate current pressures and intrusions on this important ecosystem.

 Descriptions of other Roadless Areas on the Nez Perce – Clearwater National Forests.